Repair vs Total Loss: How Insurance Decides Your Car's Fate

 If you disagree with your insurer's decision — whether they're trying to total a car you'd rather repair, or repair a car you think should be totaled — here's how to push back:

-For step-by-step negotiation strategies, check our total loss negotiation guide and our guide on how adjusters calculate your settlement.
+For step-by-step negotiation strategies, check our total loss negotiation guide and our guide on total loss settlement tactics.
+You can also review what to do when your insurance payout isn't enough if the settlement falls short of covering a replacement vehicle.

 Pincher's Pro Tip